Individualized Program

 - Storytelling – Performative

-We meet at a typical routine of every other week via zoom for an hour each meeting.
+We meet at a typical routine of every other week via zoom for two hours for each meeting.
 Recognizing the value of space in learning, we will schedule at the pace of approximately 20 sessions a year, leaving time for one month off every six months.

 How much does it cost?